Code-Institute-Submissions/ms1-go2snow/README.md

 ## Scope

-I wanted to create a website with an MVP (Minimal VIable Product) process in the overall design of my website which:
+This website incorporates an MVP (Minimal VIable Product) method which I considered a good idea for the following reasons:

 > - Creates a clear and practical website without overloading the user and provides information on what the business is about
 > -	Fits in with the level of my abilities
+> - To enhance UX further
 > -	Include relevant and inspiring imagery and holiday package deals
 > -	Shows assurance to the user with use of a confident company slogan and use of testimonials
 > -	Meets the overall needs of the user and business owner, contact details & forms etc.

 ## Structure